cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to see the current item quantity they select, and able to change the item quantity by input or button.
+- Users should be able to see the current item quantity they select and change the item quantity by input or button.

 Implementation:

-- Add two button around the input field to change the quantity.
+- Add two buttons around the input field to change the quantity.
-- Add javascript to make these new button functional.
+- Add javascript to make these new buttons functional.
-- If selected quantity less than 1 or more than 99, related button will be disable.
+- If the selected quantity is less than one or more than 99, the related button will be disabled.

 <br>